cmdcolin/jbrowse-plugin-bionano/README.md

 # jbrowse-plugin-bionano

-WIP plugin for displaying bionano data
+WIP plugin for displaying bionano data.

+After this experiment, I think bionano data should be transformed into a SAM/BAM/CRAM or PAF style format instead of using this technique.
+Contact me if there are any questions.

 ## Note